 What is Day of the Dead?

-Day of the Dead (Dia de los Muertos) is a Mexican holiday celebrated every November 1st and 2nd.
-It corresponds with All Souls and All Saints Day.
-People gather to remember loved ones who have passed away.
-They build ofrendas, or alters, displaying marigold flowers, sugar skulls, and candles.
 And they add foods like pan de muerto (bread), tortillas, and fruit.
 The act of preparing the alter is to appease the spirits so that they will in turn provide wisdom and protection through the coming year.
-In the central and southern regions, the Day of the Dead festivities include music, dance, and parties that last well into the night.

-Sugar Skull Art
+Sugar Skull History & Culture

-The art of elaborately decorated Mexican sugar skulls dates back to the 18th Century when Mesoamerican and European belief systems intertwined.
-Mexicans began adopting sugar art into their festivities after the Europeans introduced sugar to the New World.
-These sugar skulls would often have the name of spirit beautifully designed on the forehead adorned in brightly colored decorations.
+The art of elaborately decorated Mexican sugar skulls dates back to the 18th century when Mesoamerican and European belief systems intertwined.

-Day of the Dead Project
+Day of the Dead Art Project

 I love introducing the art of sugar skulls to my students.
 They get so excited to create their own version of one.

-As a result, I’ve developed a game to go along with the unit because, well, what kid doesn’t love a game!
-It’s just like all my other roll-a-dice games in that they roll to select the parts used to create the design.
 The real creativity comes in the layout of the design and the chosen materials.
 And that’s where you come in as the teacher.

 Get Your Creative Juices Flowing